siygle/micro-slack-proxy/README.md

 ## micro-slack-proxy

 A tool try to make slack app development easier.
-Bulit with [zeit/micro](https://github.com/zeit/micro) and can easily host on [now](https://zeit.co/now).
+Built with [zeit/micro](https://github.com/zeit/micro) and can easily host on [now](https://zeit.co/now).
 Then you can assign deployed URL as your slack app URL.
 All traffic would proxy to your dev host (with localtunnel or ngrok).

 ### How-to